oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 ## Performance and Quality

-### Intel&reg; VTune&trade; Amplifier

-Intel VTune Amplifier is a great tool when attempting to optimize your application.
-The hotspots mode from VTune helps us find bottlenecks in our application.

-Random Number Generation

-`rtcIntersect1` and `rtcOccluded1` constitute a significant portion of the compute.
-Looking at the other functions we see `fdlog(..)`.
-`fdlog(..)` is called by the application's random number generation routines.
-This suggests that for this scene, and this renderer's monte carlo scheme, random number generation is also significant proportion of compute effort.
-The full Embree tutorials use a hand written fast LCG based random number generator.
-For explanation and simplicity purposes, we use C++11 random number generators in this tutorial.
-The quality (recurrence, distribution, speed) of random numbers will affect the quality of your results.

-For example, moving to `mt19937` based random number generators without any extra hashing gives reasonable results in single accumulation and multi-accumulation images.
-However, it  was observed to perform slower than a `minstd_rand` generator.
-This performance impact was observed in the VTune hotspots function profile.
-However, a quality trade off can be readily observed if the `minstd_rand` generator is not hashed as in our tutorial.
-Visual artifacts may be apparent even given a high sample count.
-We observe random number concerns due to their impact on performance.
-Random number needs can be different amongst different applications.

 ### Fidelity And Convergence

-Convergence in an image is highly dependent on scene configuration.
-Keeping a light at an sharp angle with respect to visible surfaces from the light can result in a noisier image.
 In instances where convergence is taking longer, a developer may consider a denoise pass provided from a library like Intel Open Image Denoise.
 Many vendors of professional rendering solutions use Intel Open Image Denoise as a final frame pass to enhance image quality.
-Cornell Box at 500 samples
-Cornell Box at 1000 samples
-Cornell Box at 2000 samples
+Cornell Box at 1 spp
 Intel Open Image Denoise oidnDenoise

+### Intel Implicit SIMD Program Compiler (Intel ISPC)

+Intel ISPC is a compiler for a C hybrid that allows

+### Intel&reg; VTune&trade; Amplifier

+Intel VTune Amplifier is a great tool when attempting to optimize your application.
+The hotspots mode from VTune helps us find bottlenecks in our application.

 # Next Steps: